 |Maciel Family Farms|

-Fennel roots are available year-round, with peak season during the winter months.
+Fennel roots are available year-round, with a peak season in the winter.

 Someone shared Fennel Roots using the Specialty Produce app for iPhone and Android.